obiba/agate-doc/admin/pub-configuration.rst

 The translations are performed in the following order, for a given ``locale``:

-1. check for the message key in the message_<locale>.properties (at different locations)
+1. check for the message key in the messages_<locale>.properties (at different locations)
 2. check for the message key in the <locale> JSON object as defined the **Administration > Translations** section of the administration interface

-For the message_* properties, the translations can be added/overridden as follows:
+For the messages_* properties, the translations can be added/overridden as follows:

 .. code-block:: bash